liaud77/udemy/Jordan-Stanchev---Instructor's-Example.md

 ### Summary
 _In this section provide a brief summary of the task or procedure information you plan to provide.
 This should allow the users to understand what they will achieve when following the steps described on this page._
 ### Prerequisites
-_In this section provide a information on the steps, knowledge, or artifacts that the users needs to have before trying to follow the steps of your task.
+_In this section provide information on the steps, knowledge, or artifacts that the users need to have before trying to follow the steps of your task.
 This should ensure that the users are properly prepared to perform the steps described on this page._
 ### Steps
-_In this section provide the steps that the users needs to follow to achieve the needed result.
+_In this section provide the steps that the users need to follow to achieve the needed result.
 Make sure you focus on the exact steps that the user needs to perform._
 ### Result
 _In this section provide information on the expected result, once the user performs the steps of the task._
 ### Example